Repairing A Taco 007 Circulator Pump

 Taco Circulator Pumps Repair Or Replace?

-more sense then a costly repair.
+Sometimes a new pump makes more sense then a costly repair. |

 When a Taco circulator pump finally fails, the customer is faced with this question.
 The answer lies in what made the pump fail.